perokvist/event-driven-architecture/index.md

 | Policy  | event -> event  |
 | Receptor  | event -> command  |

+Exaples as follows.

 ## Code

 Commands and events are central in all exaples.
 In OO some registry for handlers could be handy.
 Commands have one target, events are broadcasted.
-In the *EventProcessor* we use locks as mention in variants above.
+In the *EventProcessor* we use locks as mentioned in the variants above.

 ### Command Dispatcher